saisudhakedas25-cmd/agentic-mental-health-triage-system/README.md

 ## Model Storage & Automated Setup

 Because the fine-tuned RoBERTa model file is large (560 MB), it is not stored directly in this GitHub repository - beyond the limit of github.
-Instead, it is hosted securely on Google Drive and to run it
+Instead, data and models is stored securely on Google Drive

-you have to use following code --as all .pkl, .modeltensor files are present in google drive.
+-as all .pkl, .modeltensor files are present in google drive.

 ##  Core Initialization & Asset Pipeline

-The code below shows how the system dynamically checks for local files from my google drive
+The code below shows how the system dynamically checks for local files from  google drive

 import os
 import pickle